 Black Bean and Rice Bake

-Our black bean and rice bake is the perfect vegetarian comfort food dinner – it's packed with nutrients and tons of flavor in every bite!
-This recipe will become your new favorite meatless meal in no time.
-Adapted from Purple Carrot.
+Our black bean and rice bake is one of our favorite vegetarian comfort food dinners – it’s packed with nutrients and tons of flavor in every bite!

 Prep Time 10 minutes